 Another comparison: if a female team had made catty comments about their male counterparts, would they have had their season suspended?
-Or, what if, for example, some of the writers at a liberal student newspaper had exchanged group emails saying rude things about conservatives: would the university administrators suspend publication of that newspaper for the rest of the year?
+Or, what if, for example, some of the writers at a liberal student newspaper had exchanged group emails saying insulting things about conservatives: would the university administrators suspend publication of that newspaper for the rest of the year?

 Here's Amherst President Carolyn "Biddy" Martin, who called the comments from the cross country team "vulgar, cruel, and hateful:"

-Their comments were definitely vulgar and cruel.
+Their comments were definitely vulgar and, at times, cruel.
 But hateful?
 Not really.
 The Left always insists on attributing that emotion to anything they disagree with, but it probably does not describe the emotional state of the runners as they joked with one another.
 The comments were off-color, no question, and insensitive, to be sure.
 But were they written in a frenzy of bitterness and antipathy?
 That's highly doubtful.

-Having your athletic season suspended is far less draconian than being expelled from school.
+Having your athletic season canceled is far less draconian than being expelled from school.
 But to a 19- or 20-year-old, an athletic season can be something on which the sun rises and sets.
 (This is not to say that it should be, but as a former college athlete, I can testify that it can be.)

 The proper punishment should be what it has always been for the rude and uncouth: to be disliked.
 All those who dislike these boors should feel perfectly free to shun them socially, and speak ill of them, or even mockingly rate their looks if they so choose.
 That's exactly what those rude student-athletes deserve.